h2non/nar/README.md

 ## Programmatic API

-nar provides a full featured programmatic API designed to be easily consumed from other node applications
+`nar` provides a full featured programmatic API designed to easy to use from other node applications

-The API is fully asynchronous event-based, for a better approach
+The API is full asynchronous event based

 ```js
 var nar = require('nar')